 Championship vibes of 2019 have returned to Wally Backman, Ducks

-In past years, Ducks manager Wally Backman, with his vast array of friendships throughout the sport, was able to ‘out-connection’ the rest of the Atlantic League.
+In past years, Ducks manager Wally Backman, with his vast array of friendships throughout the sport, was able to “out-connection’’ the rest of the Atlantic League.
 In 2019, Backman’s first on Long Island, it resulted in a dominant regular season and the franchise’s fourth championship.
-In the next two years of play (the league canceled 2020 due to COVID), the Ducks fell short of a title — last year, woefully so.
+In the next two years of play (the league canceled 2020 because of COVID-19), the Ducks fell short of a title — last year, woefully so.

-“Last year was a disappointment to us for a few reasons,” Backman said.
-“But, that’s not going to happen again and it definitely won’t happen this year.”
+“Last year was a disappointment to us for a few reasons,” he said.
+“But that’s not going to happen again and it definitely won’t happen this year.”

-The Ducks infield specifically is filled with three former Mets and a former Red Sox.
-Daniel Murphy and Ruben Tejada will reunite on the infield, both members of the 2015 Mets team that won the National League pennant.
-Murphy will likely play first base most nights, with the occasional start at second, Backman said.
+The Ducks’ infield is filled with three former Mets and a former Red Sox player.
+Daniel Murphy and Ruben Tejada, both members of the 2015 Mets team that won the National League pennant, will reunite on the infield.
+Murphy likely will play first base most games, with the occasional start at second, Backman said.
 Tejada will play shortstop.

-“I’m very excited to get my arms around Ruben Tejada’s neck,” said Murphy, who speaks glowingly of his longtime teammate who he hasn’t seen since 2015.
+“I’m very excited to get my arms around Ruben Tejada,” said Murphy, who speaks glowingly of his longtime teammate, whom he hasn’t seen since 2015.

-Adeiny Hechavarria, who made his name with the Marlins from 2013-2017 and played 60 games with the Mets in 2019, will play third base and Tzu-Wei Lin, who played parts of four seasons with the Red Sox from 2017-2020, is slated to play second.
+Adeiny Hechavarria, who made his name with the Marlins from 2013-17 and played 60 games with the Mets in 2019, will play third base.
+Tzu-Wei Lin, who played parts of four seasons with the Red Sox from 2017-20, is slated to play second.

 “I tried to pick the best team and everyone said the Ducks were the best team in the league,” Hechavarria said through an interpreter.
 “I’m really excited to be here.”